Instacart Business Analyst Salary | $173K-$287K+ | Levels.fyi

 Business Analyst compensation in United States at Instacart ranges from $173K per year for L4 to $287K per year for L6.
 The median yearly compensation in United States package totals $208K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name